Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Architecture Augmentation Strategies for Consistent Propagation

-To improve the performance of propagation, we investigate two Architecture Augmentation Strategies (i.e., AAS) include Architecture Normalization (i.e., AN) and Architecture Search (i.e., AS) to enhance the stability of propagation and discover automated task-specific architectures respectively.
-As shown in Fig.~\ref{fig:illustration}, AASs are performed for deep architectures, where we use $\mathcal{N}$, $\bm{\omega}$ to denote these deep modules and weights, i.e., $\mathcal{N}:=\{\mathcal{G },\mathcal{D}\}$ and $\bm{\omega}:=\{\bm{\omega}_g,\bm{\omega}_d\}$.
+To integrate the learnable modules seamlessly into the convergent optimization learning procedure without conflicts, we investigate two Architecture Augmentation Strategies (\textit{i.e.,} AAS) include Architecture Normalization (\textit{i.e.,} AN) and Architecture Search (\textit{i.e.,} AS) to enhance the stability of learned propagation and discover automated module architectures respectively.
+As shown in Fig.~\ref{fig:illustration}, AAS are performed for learning-based modules, where we use $\mathcal{N}$, $\bm{\omega}$ to denote these modules and weights, \textit{i.e.,} $\mathcal{N}:=\{\mathcal{G },\mathcal{D}\}$ and $\bm{\omega}:=\{\bm{\omega}_g,\bm{\omega}_d\}$.